Distributional Reduction: Unifying Dimensionality Reduction and Clustering with Gromov-Wasserstein: OT Formulation of DR

-In this section, we present the strong connections between the classical \cref{eq:DR_criterion} and the GW problem.
+In this section, we outline the strong connections between the classical \cref{eq:DR_criterion} and the GW problem.

 \textbf{Gromov-Monge interpretation of DR.} As suggested by \cref{eq:DR_criterion}, dimension reduction seeks to find embeddings $\mZ$ so that the similarity between the $(i,j)$ samples of the input data is as close as possible to the similarity between the $(i,j)$ samples of the embeddings.
-Under reasonable assumptions about $\simi$, this also amounts to identifying the embedding $\mZ$ \emph{and} the best permutation that realigns the two similarity matrices.
-Recall that the function $\simi$ is equivariant by permutation, if, for any $N \times N$ permutation matrix $\mP$ and any $\mZ$, $\simi(\mP \mZ) = \mP \simi(\mZ) \mP^\top$ \cite{bronstein2021geometric}.
-This type of assumption is natural for $\simi$: if we rearrange the order of samples (\ie, the rows of $\mZ$), we expect the similarity matrix between the samples to undergo the same rearrangement. \begin{restatable}{lemma}{GMproblemequiv} Let $\simi$ be a permutation equivariant function and $L$ any loss.
-The minimum \cref{eq:DR_criterion} is equal to

-Also, any sol. $\mZ$ of \cref{eq:DR_criterion} is such that $(\mZ, \operatorname{id})$ is sol. of \cref{eq:gm} and conversely any $(\mZ, \sigma)$ sol. of \cref{eq:gm} is such that $\mZ$ is a sol of \cref{eq:DR_criterion} up to $\sigma$. \end{restatable} See proof in \Cref{proof:GMproblemequiv}.
-The correspondence established between \cref{eq:DR_criterion} and \cref{eq:gm} unveils a \emph{quadratic problem} similar to GW.
-Specifically, \cref{eq:gm} relates to the Gromov-Monge problem\footnote{Precisely $\min_{\sigma \in S_N} \sum_{ij} L([\simiX(\mX)]_{ij}, [\simi(\mZ)]_{\sigma(i) \sigma(j)})$ is the Gromov-Monge discrepancy between two discrete distributions, with the same number of atoms and uniform weights.} \cite{memoli2018gromov} which seeks to identify, by solving a quadratic assignment problem \cite{cela2013quadratic}, the permutation $\sigma$ that best aligns two similarity matrices. \Cref{lemma:GMproblemequiv} therefore shows that the best permutation is the identity when we also optimize the embedding $\mZ$.
-We can delve deeper into these comparisons and demonstrate that the general formulation of dimension reduction is also equivalent to minimizing the Gromov-Wasserstein objective, which serves as a relaxation of the Gromov-Monge problem \cite{memoli2022comparison}.
+Under equivariant assumptions on $\simi$, this also amounts to identifying the embedding $\mZ$ \emph{and} the best permutation that realigns the two similarity matrices $\simiX(\mX)$ and $\simi(\mZ)$.
+Recall that the function $\simi$ is equivariant by permutation, if, for any $N \times N$ permutation matrix $\mP$ and any $\mZ$, $\simi(\mP \mZ) = \mP \simi(\mZ) \mP^\top$ \citep{bronstein2021geometric}.
+This type of assumption is natural for $\simi$: if we rearrange the order of samples (\ie the rows of $\mZ$), we expect the similarity matrix between the samples to undergo the same rearrangement. \begin{restatable}{lemma}{GMproblemequiv} Let $\simi$ be a permutation equivariant function and $L$ any loss.
+The minimum of \cref{eq:DR_criterion} is equal to Also, any sol. $\mZ$ of \cref{eq:DR_criterion} is such that $(\mZ, \operatorname{id})$ is solution of \cref{eq:gm}.
+And conversely any $(\mZ, \sigma)$ sol. of \cref{eq:gm} is such that $\mZ$ is a solution of \cref{eq:DR_criterion} up to $\sigma$. \end{restatable} \Cref{lemma:GMproblemequiv}, proven in \Cref{proof:GMproblemequiv}, establishes an equivalence between \cref{eq:DR_criterion} and the optimization of the embedding $\mZ$ w.r.t a Gromov-Monge discrepancy \citep{memoli2018gromov} given in \cref{eq:gm}, which seeks to identify the permutation $\sigma$ that best aligns two similarity matrices, by solving a combinatorial quadratic assignment problem \citep{cela2013quadratic}.
+We can delve deeper into these comparisons and demonstrate that the general formulation of dimension reduction is also equivalent to minimizing the Gromov-Wasserstein objective, which serves as a relaxation of the Gromov-Monge problem \citep{memoli2022comparison}.